dariowho/Due/README.md

-# DUE - A framework for Conversational AI
+# DUE - An Episodic framework for Conversational AI

 Due is a conversational agent framework built with three goals in mind: